oksanagit/Hello_test/README.md

   2. Press "n" to create new partion, 'p' for primary,Last  1, offered default, fist sector offered 2048,since you have to perserve your boot partion beginning, and accept default for your last sector.
 Your total size is less then you expected, SD card vendors a bit creative with the size definition.
   3. press w to write changes and exit

+  You do not need to create swap partition because the image file has a swap file configured as a part of the system.
   Now you need to resize your file system to use all available space.
 If you run #resize2fs /dev/sdb1, you will be asked to run e2fsck first.
   <pre><code>
   #e2fsck -f /dev/sdb1